Tutorials¶

 Paste.
 The end result should be like in the following figure.
 The difference from the original document is that the

-element now contains a copy of thetitle
+divelement now contains a copy of thetitleelement and a copy of firstpelement inbody.

 Note